Matriks404/openSMB2/README.md

 # Running

-1. Install LOVE Engine on your computer.
+1. Install LÖVE Engine on your computer.

 2. Download zip file with this project by clicking on `Clone or download` and `Download ZIP` buttons, and extract files to some folder on your computer.